sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can add, edit, and delete boatlogs with nested surveys, which are used as metadata and QA/QC for surveys.

-## Features in progress

-* Create site table to select from for boatlogs

 ## Upcoming functionality

 * Install Bootstrap for formatting and apply to forms for readability.